python/cpython/Mac/BuildScript/README.txt

   ``Sphinx`` and its dependencies.
 Beginning with 3.4.1, the ``Doc/Makefile`` assumes there is an externally-provided ``sphinx-build`` and requires at least Python 2.6 to run.
-Because of this, it is no longer possible to build a 3.4.1 or later installer on OS X 10.5 using the Apple-supplied Python 2.5.
+Because of this, it is no longer possible to build a 3.4.1 or later installer on macOS 10.5 using the Apple-supplied Python 2.5.

 * It is safest to start each variant build with an empty source directory